-TFAS alumni working and volunteering with nonprofit organizations gathered for a thought-provoking Curriculum of Liberty Seminar on “Philanthropy and Liberty” on January 27–29, 2017.
+TFAS alumni working and volunteering with nonprofit organizations gathered for a thought-provoking Curriculum of Liberty Seminar on “Philanthropy and Liberty” from Jan.
+27–29.
 Co-sponsored by Liberty Fund, Inc., alumni participants discussed ideas during the five session seminar in Arlington, Virginia.

 Their conversations focused on how the philanthropic resolve is part of the American character, something that is demonstrated not only by monetary donations, but also through generosity of spirit and the giving of time.
 Though open debate was encouraged, the rules of civility were respected, fostering a sense of civic friendship.
 As Colleen Maleski (IPJ 08) noted, “What I appreciated most was the space to disagree—to debate, respectfully and factually—which I fear our country is shying away from.”